ImplFerris/microbit-book/src/touch-input/index.md

 When you touch the pin (or the logo), your finger acts as a conductor and introduces a path to ground (through your body and the environment), slightly discharging the pin.
 This results in a detectable voltage drop that is read as a logical LOW.

 ## Pin Configuration

-When using touch sensing, the microcontroller sets the pin to floating input mode.
+When using touch sensing, you should configure the pin as a floating input.
 This mode allows the voltage on the pin to be affected by small currents (like those introduced by a human touch) because nothing else is driving the pin.

 ```rust
 let mut touch_input = board.pins.p1_04.into_floating_input();